Plateau principle: Phytochemicals in foods and beverages

 Many healthful qualities of foods and beverages may be related to the content of phytochemicals (see List of phytochemicals in food).
-Prime examples are flavonoids found in green tea, berries, cocoa, and spices as well as in the skins and seeds of apples, onions, and grapes.
+Prime examples are flavonoids found in green tea, berries, defatted cocoa, and spices as well as in the skins and seeds of apples, onions, and grapes.

 Investigations into healthful benefits of phytochemicals follow exactly the same principles of pharmacokinetics that are required to study drug therapy.
 The initial concentration of any non-nutritive phytochemical in the blood plasma is zero unless a person has recently ingested a food or beverage.
 For example, as increasing amounts of green tea extract are consumed, a graded increase in plasma catechin can be measured, and the major compound is eliminated with a half-life of about 5 hours.
 Other considerations that must be evaluated include whether the ingested compound interacts favorably or unfavorably with other nutrients or drugs, and whether there is evidence for a threshold or toxicity at higher levels of intake.